 The person is infectious for as long as the bacteria are present in the body or until 48 hours after starting antibiotics.
 Both household members and day-care centre contacts of an infected person may be given antibiotic medications to prevent them from becoming sick.
 This may be given in the form of tablets or syrup.
 The infected person may also be given the same antibiotic after hospitalisation to clear the bacteria from their throat.

-Vaccines for meningococcal disease are available but they are not free for most people.
+Vaccines for most strains of meningococcal disease are available but they are not free for most people.
 However, they may be funded by local district health boards during a disease outbreak.
-Currently available vaccines do not provide protection against all types of meningococcal disease, only strains A, C, Y, and W-135.
-Meningococcal vaccines are not long lasting – generally providing protection for three to five years.
+Meningococcal vaccines are not long lasting – generally providing protection for two to five years.
 Therefore, someone who has been previously vaccinated may no longer still be protected against the disease.
-The MeNZB™ vaccine, which was developed in response to an outbreak of a specific strain of group B meningococcal disease from 2004 to 2008, is no longer available.